A bladder examination – what to expect

 It can be easy to forget what you wanted to ask if you’re nervous.
 Think about your questions in advance and note them down.
 This will give you peace of mind during your appointment, and after the fact.

-Fill out our bladder diary to get a true sense of your bladder’s behaviour in your daily life.
-If you complete this diary and can then take it with you when you go to the urologist, you can provide clear evidence of any issues you are experiencing, and they will be able to better assess your condition.
+You can document the symptoms you experience with a bladder diary to get a true sense of your bladder’s behaviour in your daily life.
+If you then take these notes with you when you go to the urologist, you can provide clear evidence of any issues you are experiencing, and they will be able to better assess your condition.

 What happens at a urologist appointment?